dgamma3/ResourcesForCompetencies/readme.md

 ## What is a Competency?
 Competency is the ability to do something successfully or efficiently (Chambers dictionary)

-## Important things to note...
-Not all the competencies under a role should be considered mandatory.
-Primary competencies will possibly be identified in the future.

 ## Roles

 - [Developer](DeveloperCompetencies.md)